 What’s your dream Canadian adventure?
-To celebrate IMPACT’s 25th anniversary and Canada’s upcoming 150th birthday, we pick the country’s top 25 active adventure destinations.
+When we celebrated our 25th anniversary and Canada’s 150th birthday a few years back, we decided to find the country’s top 25 active adventure destinations.
 Which remote peaks need to be climbed; which deep forests need to be hiked?
 Which extreme race can’t be missed?

 We asked those questions to our readers, tourism organizations around the country and our own staff what should be on the ultimate Canadian adventure bucket list.
 Here’s what they said: